hwpplayer1/hwpplayer1.github.io/README.md

 # hwpplayer1

+hwpplayer1 GitHub Website source code

 jazz is democracy and a person is a person through other people and we are knitting a free society

 # License

-Service License for Masscollabs Services and Masif Computing Services
+hwpplayer1 GitHub Website source code

+Copyright (C) 2020-2024 QB Networks

+Copyright (C) 2020-2024 Masscollabs Services

+Copyright (C) 2020-2024 Procyberian and contributors

+Copyright (C) 2020-2024 amassivus and contributors

+Copyright (C) 2020-2024 Mass Collaboration Labs and contributors

-Copyright (C) 2020, 2021, Masscollabs Services and Masif Computing Services
+Copyright (C) 2020, 2021 Masif Computing Services

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published